Kandersteg International Scout Centre: Chalet

 The central part of the centre is the chalet, which consists of two parts, the Old Chalet and the New Chalet.
 This building houses the centre reception and offices, as well as facilities for guests.
 The completion of the extension in 1996 greatly increased its size, and it has full central heating, modern sanitary facilities with constant hot water, a souvenir shop, meeting rooms, postal service, public telephones, a coffee bar, a laundry, a first aid room and internet facilities.
 There are five fully equipped electric kitchens available for use.

 The Chalet is open all year round and is run along much the same lines as most Youth Hostels, with an emphasis on community life and cooperation.
 Guests help to look after and clean the building.
 The Chalet is decorated with neckerchiefs and plaques from guests, as well as photos, posters and badges showing the worldwide family of Scouting.

 The Old Chalet provides accommodation for 172 people in 23 rooms, each with between 3 and 22 beds.
 Most rooms have tables and chairs, providing a living area.
 The rooms are named after National Scout Organizations or Scout Regions that have helped with renovating and decorating the room.
 The New Chalet provides new staff accommodation, meeting rooms and upgraded accommodation for 27 people in nine triple -bedded bedrooms available outside the summer season.

 Campsite

 The campsite can accommodate up to 1,400 persons on more than 60 different sites.
 On average during the summer, the site has around 1000 guests at a time.
 While close to other groups, each group can be sure of their own campsite, ensuring both an international atmosphere and privacy.
 The sites have running water nearby and there are toilets and showers with hot water close at hand, which the visiting groups help to look after during their stay.
 There is a shop open on the campsite during the summer and a campsite office that is open most of the time.
 There is also a drying room and multiple picnic and barbecue facilities.

 The campsite was originally wasteland from the construction of the tunnel, so several sites are rocky.
 The railway runs close to some of the sites, so it can be noisy at times.

+In 2023, the Centre built a bridge as a campsite entrance.
+On top of the bridge is a gallery filled with historic events to celebrate the Centre's 100th anniversary.